layer-pack/layer-pack-samples/readme.md

 ### [minimal-lib-with-glob-entry](samples/minimal-lib-with-glob-entry)

-A minimal lib config with common-js exports of multiple entry point using WI pseudo-glob
+A minimal lib config with common-js exports of multiple entry point via glob in the webpack entrypoint

 To test go in the [samples/minimal-app-with-glob-entry](samples/minimal-lib-with-glob-entry) package and exec :